TiantianLi-mitt/Crafting-a-Request-for-Proposal-RFP-/RFP.md

 *    **Cost-Effectiveness (20%):**
        Analysis of the total cost of ownership (TCO), including both initial investment and ongoing operational costs.
 *    **Local Support and Service Commitment (10%):**
-       The quality of the after-sales support plan and Service Level Agreement (SLA).
+       The quality of the after-sales support plan and Service Level Agreement.

 ## **6.0 Terms and Conditions**
 *   **Contract Duration:**
       The initial contract term will be for one year.
 Renewals will be based on performance.
 *   **Confidentiality:**
-      All bidding vendors must maintain the confidentiality of the information within this RFP.
-The selected vendor will be required to sign a formal Non-Disclosure Agreement (NDA).
+      Vendors must maintain the confidentiality of the information within this RFP.
 *   **On-site Work:**
-      All on-site installation work must be conducted during non-peak hours (e.g., overnight) to minimize disruption to our guests and must comply with all hotel management policies.
+      All on-site installation work must be conducted during non-peak hours (e.g., overnight).

 ---
 We look forward to partnering with an expert vendor who truly understands the hospitality business to create a leading-edge, intelligent hotel network experience.